Image

 Community Voices Shaping the Future of Downtown Casselton

 Public input has played a critical role in shaping the vision for this project.
-Throughout the planning process, we’ve gathered feedback from Casselton residents, business owners, and other stakeholders to better understand community priorities and needs.
+Throughout the planning process, and thanks to a grant from the Casselton Area Community Foundation, we’ve gathered feedback from Casselton residents, business owners, and other stakeholders to better understand community priorities and needs.
 To the left, you’ll find summaries of that input, including survey results and recommendations from our social design consultant.
 These documents reflect the ideas, hopes, and concerns shared by the community and how they’ve informed the project direction.

 Project Cost